avankrish/federated_medical_ai/README.md

 Instead of sharing raw patient records, clients exchange only model logits using Federated Model Distillation (FedMD).

-A global student model is then trained for multi-label disease prediction.
+A global student model is trained to perform multi-label disease prediction.

 ---